biblicalhumanities/Nestle1904/README.md

 3) The "functional" morphological tag.

-4) The "form-oriented" morphologcal tag.
+4) The "form-oriented" morphological tag.

 5) The Strong's number.
 This has one of two formats: Either a single Strong's number in base 10, or two numbers separated by an